Salto F.C.

 Salto Uruguay Fútbol Club, usually known as Salto F.C. is a football club from Salto in Uruguay.
 They currently play in the Liga Salteña de Football.

 History

 Salto Uruguay Football Club was founded on April 5, 1905, and is currently the third oldest football club in the interior and the eighth overall in Uruguay.
-And the oldest of the Football League Salteña.
-The foundation charter of any institution is saved and remembered as one of the most precious treasures.
-The Charter of Salto Uruguay dates from April 5, 1905, to be precise at 16:55 that day memorable for all the Argentinians.
+It is also the oldest club in the Football League Salteña.